sjoshuam/roadtrips/README.md

 + d1_weather: Download NOAA weather data and compile it into information on the best time to visit each destination.
-+ p1_progress: Tally basic statistics on progress achieving travel goals and depict as html-based visualizations.
++ p1_progress: Tally basic statistics on progress achieving travel goals and depict as html-based waffle-plot visualizations.
 Packge visualization code so it can slot into a div section within the project's main html page.
 + p2_proximity: Place destinations into hierarchical groups that are close together and depict those relationships visually.
 This provides a planning tool for future roadtrips.
 In general, the closer destinations are, the more suitable they are for being visited in the same trip.
-Packge visualization so it can slot into a div section within the project's main html page.
+Package dendrogram visualization so it can slot into a div section within the project's main html page.
 + p3_map: Generates html map displays to show information about the typical weather conditions in each destination at different periods throughout the year (planning tool).
 Also, depicts information about past travels, including